 The Code for Sustainable Homes has provisions to restrict surface water run-off for new build developments and encourages RHW for new-build homes to collect rainwater.
 In addition, rainwater harvesting scores highly in the BREEAM and LEED rating systems.

-BS 8515:2009 'Rainwater Harvesting Systems, Code of Practice', provides recommendations on the design, installation, testing and maintenance of rainwater harvesting systems for non-potable applications in the UK .
+BS EN 16941-1:2018 (which supersedes BS 8515:2009) 'Rainwater Harvesting Systems, Code of Practice', provides recommendations on the design, installation, testing and maintenance of rainwater harvesting systems for non-potable applications in the UK .
 It includes standards for filtration, for the manufacture and installation of storage tanks and a series of approaches for calculating the sizes of tanks.
 Annex C also sets out colour standards for pipework to distinguish it from the mains supply.

 RW is considered to have an important part to play in 'Future Water', the government’s water strategy, and in October 2012, Schedule 3 of the Flood and Water Management Act 2010 was enacted, requiring sustainable drainage of surface water to be included in developments that require planning approval or have drainage implications.
 RWH is now seen as a potential dual purpose tool to address flooding issues and provision of rainwater for non potable uses.